bruprai/boxtout/docs/001-overview.md

 ### Restaurant Application

 This application goes into the Restaurant that’s signed up to our service so they can manage it from there.
 This application will be connected to our backend to manage orders for the specific restaurant.
 They will be able to select an order and indicate to us how long it’ll take to complete, then they’ll be able to mark it ready for when the driver can pick it up.
 So this application will be solely for the restaurant to give updates to the customer that ordered the meal.
 Did I just say driver?
-Well how will they know what’s happening.
+Well, how will they know what’s happening?.
 That’s where the **Driver app** comes in.

 ### Driver Application

-This application is specifically designed for the drivers.
+This application is specifically designed for drivers.
 It’s to notify them if they have an order to pick up.
 They will get a firebase notification which will tell them there’s an order up for grabs in their area.
 They can then accept the order which will be assigned to them and they will get the locations of where to pick up and where to drop off.
 The driver app will complete the order process and mark the order as delivered and completed.
 What about the drivers tip?

 Well the tip is sent from the customer app in the order but we’ll have to process that and when the driver has delivered we’ll assign that tip to their account for payout at the end of the month.
-For that we’ll need some specific functionality for **Tip processing**.
-Lets tally up everything mentioned above that has to be built.
+For that, we’ll need some specific functionality for **Tip processing**.
+Let's tally up everything mentioned above that has to be built.

 ### Backend to manage orders